rsandor/Solace/data/help/stats/resource.md

 execute.

-A character's current value for each stat is naturally restored over time, and characters can recieve bonuses to this restoration by resting, sleeping, or being in special places (like healing temples).
+A character's current value for each stat is naturally restored over time, and characters can receive bonuses to this restoration by resting, sleeping, or being in special places (like healing temples).
 Restorative effects such as potions and spells can also restore a character's current resource stat values.